nahidsaikat/nahidsaikat.com/content/posts/2020-08-31---invoke-aws-lambda-from-aws-step-functions-with-terraform.md

 <br>

 #### Terraform
 [Terraform](https://www.terraform.io/intro/index.html "Terraform") is an open-source infrastructure as code software tool.
-It allows building, changing and versioning the infrastructure.
-Terraform uses declarative approach to define the infrastructure.
-User will define the end infrastructure that they want and terraform will do rest of the thing to have that infrastructure.
+It allows building, changing, and versioning the infrastructure.
+Terraform uses a declarative approach to define the infrastructure.
+Users will define the end infrastructure that they want and terraform will do the rest of the thing to have that infrastructure.

 Terraform allows its users to define and describe the infrastructure using a declarative configuration language known as [HCL or HashiCorp Configuration Language](https://github.com/hashicorp/hcl "HCL").
 When the end infrastructure is defined terraform will do the plan and then executes this plan to provision that infrastructure.

-Terraform supports all the public clouds like [Amazon Web Services](https://aws.amazon.com/, "AWS"), [Microsoft Azure](https://azure.microsoft.com/en-us/ "Azure"), [Google Cloud Platform](https://cloud.google.com/ "GCP") aw well as private clouds such as [VMWare vSphere](https://www.vmware.com/products/vsphere.html "vSphere"), [CloudStack](https://cloudstack.apache.org/ "CloudStack") or [OpenStack](https://www.openstack.org/ "OpenStack").
+Terraform supports all the public clouds like [Amazon Web Services](https://aws.amazon.com/, "AWS"), [Microsoft Azure](https://azure.microsoft.com/en-us/ "Azure"), [Google Cloud Platform](https://cloud.google.com/ "GCP") aw well as private clouds such as [VMWare vSphere](https://www.vmware.com/products/vsphere.html "vSphere"), [CloudStack](https://cloudstack.apache.org/ "CloudStack"), or [OpenStack](https://www.openstack.org/ "OpenStack").

-In this article we will define an infrastructure for the AWS provider which will have an [AWS Lambda](https://aws.amazon.com/lambda/ "Lambda") and an [AWS Step Functions](https://aws.amazon.com/step-functions/ "Step Functions") working together.
+In this article, we will define an infrastructure for the AWS provider which will have an [AWS Lambda](https://aws.amazon.com/lambda/ "Lambda") and [AWS Step Functions](https://aws.amazon.com/step-functions/ "Step Functions") working together.

 #### AWS Lambda
 [AWS Lambda](https://aws.amazon.com/lambda/ "AWS Lambda") is a Function-as-a-Service platform by [Amazon Web Services](https://aws.amazon.com/ "Amazon Web Services").
 It can run code without provisioning the servers.
-Which allows the developers to focus only on code as AWS Lambda is taking care of everything else.
+This allows the developers to focus only on code as AWS Lambda is taking care of everything else.

-There are three core components of AWS Lambda. **Handler function** is the main function that will be run when lambda executes. **Event Object** is the first augument passed to the function when it gets executed.
+There are three core components of AWS Lambda.
+The **handler function** is the main function that will be run when lambda executes. **Event Object** is the first argument passed to the function when it gets executed.
 It contains information about the event invoking the lambda.
 And the **Context Object** contains lambda runtime information.

-So lets define our handler function for the lambda.
+So let's define our handler function for the lambda.
 For that create a folder `lambda` and inside that folder create a file `handler.py`.
 The code for the handler function will be as below.

 ```python
 import logging